This post was drafted somewhere in the last three months and languished unpublished...because ADD.

 Only with my girl do I feel full at ease (to my shame, as there are others who love me as well).
 It is her particular personality that allows this: She is a very steady person, one not given to high emotions or influenced by the moods of others.
 This offers me such a constancy of forebearance when I become undone.
 She is also able to share the dry, dark humour that helps me grapple with life.

 She almost never imagines it to be her fault when I am unreasonable, or feels pressed to make a fanfare of concern over each time I weep quietly - something that plagues my other lover, a man who has such depth of kindness that he takes all the blame onto himself so easily that none is left for anyone else.
-With him it is hard to safely be as ill as I am, without the constant pressure to reassure my companion that this is but a passing discomfort, much the coughing or sneezing one experiences during the flu.
+With him it is hard to safely be as ill as I am, without the constant pressure to reassure my companion that this is but a passing discomfort, much like the coughing or sneezing one experiences during the flu.

 Just because I candidly must admit that I am not well does not mean I am